MediaComem/docker-brownbag/README.md

 The purpose of this script is to make sure the Node.js container waits for the MongoDB server to be available before starting the application.

-**Warning:** while this pattern is a quick-and-dirty fix that solves one issue: the initial connection to the database; it does nothing to help if the database connection is lost during your application's lifetime, after it has started.
+**Warning:** while this pattern is a quick fix that solves one issue, the initial connection to the database, it does nothing to help if the database connection is lost during your application's lifetime, after it has started.
 The best practice would be to change your code to make your application resilient to connection loss at or after startup, which would solve both the initial connection and connection loss problems.